 Release of New Deposits

-The Bank has recently released some of the New Deposits issued by the Bank pursuant to the Recapitalisation.
-See "Business Description of the Group - History and development of the Group" and "Business Description of the Group-Recent Developments".
+The Bank has released all of the New Deposits issued by the Bank pursuant to the Recapitalisation.
+See "Business Description of the Group-History and development of the Group" and "Business Description of the Group-Recent Developments".